Tips on how to make app screenshots and video previews for the App Store and Google Play

 Analyze your competitors and see which screenshot colors they use the most.
 You need to stand out among them so that your application becomes more noticeable in the search results.

-To make analyzing your competitors easier, use ASOdesk.
-The Keyword Charts tool will show the competitors’ rankings for your keywords.
+To make analyzing your competitors easier, use Asodesk.
+The Keyword Chart tool will show the competitors’ rankings for your keywords.
 This will help you determine which apps you will have to compete with for each keyword.

-How to choose font and text color for app screenshots
+How to choose font and text color for App Store and Google Play app screenshots

 With regard to colors and font, choose the options that work well with your brand identity.
 The color of the text has to contrast with the background and be legible.
 The text should be large and easy to read, even on a small device.
 48% of the App Store publishers and 56% of Google Play publishers use white as their text color.

 Create a few different options that you can test on various devices.
-Consistently check on the main KPIs (screenshots will influence the install rate, for example).
-Furthermore, don’t rely on your personal taste.
+Consistently monitor the main KPIs: number of downloads, conversion rate, etc. Furthermore, don’t rely on your personal taste.
 Your screenshots have to be pleasant to the eye but it’s recommended that you avoid any artistic extras.

 What text should be added to screenshots